m4d3bug/m4d3bug.github.io/source/_posts/hello-gitlab.md

 In this post, I am going to markdown how I build up this blog with CI/CD and custom my own domain in [GitLab](https://www.gitlab.com) .

-## Setup blog environment in local
+## Configure blog environment in local

 ### Install the package